Paroca72/sc-interfaces/ScServer.md

 <code>true</code> if the command executed with success.
 - **boolean isError()**<br />
 <code>true</code> if the command executed with error.
+- **Exception getLastError()**<br />
+In error case the class store the last exception.
+The error will be also written inside the stack trace.
 - **void setCommandListener(CommandListener listener)**<br />
 Apply the listener reference to the command.